 May 2 Ohio State Championship – Alum Creek State Park Delaware, OH

-May 3 California State Championship – Cal Delta Bethel Island, CA
+May 3 California State Championship – Cal Delta Oakley, CA

 May 3 Oklahoma State Championship – Grand Lake Grove, OK